Battery used Battery charging

 Modern bathing practices are a textbook example of an unsustainable lifestyle based on fossil fuels.
 Hot water production is the second largest energy use in many homes (after space heating and/or cooling), and much of it is used for bathing or showering.
 2 The modern bathroom also uses a lot of water and adds extra energy use through space heating and waste-water treatment.
 Building and renovating bathrooms requires resources, too.

 Sustainability advocates follow two strategies to address these problems.
 The first strategy concentrates on technological solutions, such as low-flow showerheads, water boilers heated by solar collectors, waste-water heat recovery systems, and greywater recycling.
-The second strategy counts on behavioral or social changes by questioning modern standards of cleanliness: bathing or showering shorter and less frequently, taking cold showers, or doing a cat wash at the sink.
+The second strategy counts on behavioral or social changes by questioning modern standards of cleanliness and comfort: bathing or showering shorter and less frequently, taking cold showers, or doing a cat wash at the sink.
 23

 These strategies are unlikely to bring much results.
 Many technological fixes are difficult or impossible to install in existing buildings, especially in cities.
 For example, as the number of floors increases, an apartment building quickly runs out of roof space to install solar collectors for all residents.
 On the other hand, promoting discomfort as a sacrifice for sustainability is unlikely to engage broader environmental practices.
 34